LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Methods

 \subsection{Attention-guided decoder}

 The semantic contextual information is captured efficiently by the acquisition of a large receptive field, and for this step, the feature map is gradually downsampled in a typical CNN.
 The features on the coarse spatial grid model the location and their relationship with different features at the global level.
 However, reducing false-positive predictions for small objects with large variability is a challenging task.
 In this work, we propose a novel attention-guided decoder.
-The attention-guided decoder progressively reduces the feature response in unrelated background regions without extracting the ROI.
+Generally, in the literature, attention (additive \cite{bahdanau2014neural} and multiplicative \cite{luong2015effective}) and self-attention are used.
+In the proposed method, we have used additive attention \cite{bahdanau2014neural} to transfer the information from the encoder to the decoder.
+Choosing this attention in the proposed method enhances the feature representation and localization that progressively reduces the feature response in unrelated background regions without extracting the ROI.
+In this attention mechanism, the decoder neurons receive the additional input through attention from encoder states/activation providing more flexibility in terms of what to focus on from a regional basis when combined with gating signal from the coarsest scale activation map.
+In addition, the use of additive attention in comparison to multiplicative attention is employed because the additive attention tends to perform better for high dimensional input features.

+We have not employed the self-attention mechanism in the proposed method because, in the self-attention mechanism, only the attention is applied within one component.
+The objective of the proposed method is to detect the lane marking, and for this task, an encoder-decoder architecture with the addition of the ASPP module as a spatial feature enhancer is employed.
+In the proposed method, if self-attention is employed, then the decoders usability is limited, or no decoder will be used, as in bidirectional encoder representations from transformers (BERT) \cite{devlin2018bert} architecture.

 The attention coefficient $\alpha_i \in[0,1]$ in the attention-guided decoder distinguishes prominent image regions and prunes features from task-specific activations.
-The output of the attention module is the elementwise multiplication of attention coefficients and input feature maps given by Eq. (\ref{4}).\\
+The output of the attention module is the elementwise multiplication of attention coefficients and input feature maps described in Eq. \ref{4}:

 For each pixel vector $x^l_i \in \mathbb{R}^{F_l}$, a single scalar attention value is calculated. \cite{a5} proposed a multidimensional attention coefficient to learn sentence embeddings.
 Since lane marking detection is a multiclass problem, we utilize multidimensional attention coefficients to learn the semantic context in the image.
 Fig. \ref{atten} shows the attention module.
-The input vector $g_i \in\mathbb{R}^{F_g}$ determines the focus region for each pixels $i$.
-Eq. (\ref{5}) shows the additive attention formulation.
+The input vector $g_i \in\mathbb{R}^{F_g}$ determines the focus region for each pixel $i$.
+Eq.\ref{5} shows the additive attention formulation.